patcharapon-san/patcharapon-san.github.io/index.md

 ## 🚀 Project Portfolio

 ### Enterprise Serverless Platform
-**Role**: Backend Developer | **Tech**: Python, AWS Lambda, API Gateway **What it does**: Built a cloud-based system that automates business processes including customer relationship management, financial quotations, and document handling.
-The system processes thousands of requests daily with 99.9% uptime.
+**Role**: Backend Developer | **Tech**: Python, AWS Lambda, API Gateway, S3

+**What it does**: Built a cloud-based system that automates business processes including customer relationship management, financial quotations, and document handling.
 Specifically implemented in manufacturing to replace manual quotation-to-billing workflows.
 - Reduced manual processing time by 80%
 - Integrated multiple business systems into one unified platform
 - Implemented secure authentication for external partners
 - Built comprehensive test suites using Jest for frontend components and pytest for backend services
 - Design and implement flow to complete quotation-to-billing process in manufacturing operations
+- Integrated with Enterprise Serverless Platform for automated quotation to billing workflow
+- Connected with Modern Web Application for real-time process tracking and 3D visualization

 ### Modern Web Application with 3D Visualization
-**Role**: Full-Stack Developer | **Tech**: Next.js, TypeScript, AWS, Vercel **What it does**: Created an interactive web platform that shows 3D models and complex data visualizations for business analysis.
+**Role**: Full-Stack Developer | **Tech**: Next.js, TypeScript, AWS, Vercel

+**What it does**: Created an interactive web platform that shows 3D models and complex data visualizations for business analysis.
 Features a customizable dashboard with multiple chart types, grid views, and tables for detailed reporting.
-Users can interact with 3D objects and generate reports in real-time.
+Users can interact with 3D objects for analysis to help in deciding the price of the workpiece.
 Implemented in manufacturing for delivery tracking and process visualization.
 - Improved user engagement by 150% with interactive 3D features
 - Built flexible reporting dashboard with customizable chart types and data views
-- Supports multiple languages for international users
 - Real-time data updates and analytics dashboard
-- Deployed and optimized using Vercel for fast global delivery
 - Replaced manual ordering processes with system

 ### Manufacturing Management Desktop Application
-**Role**: Full-Stack Developer | **Tech**: C# .NET, WPF, SQL Server **What it does**: Developed a comprehensive system for tracking production processes, managing equipment, and generating reports in manufacturing facilities.
+**Role**: Full-Stack Developer | **Tech**: C# .NET, WPF, SQL Server

+**What it does**: Developed a comprehensive system for tracking production processes, managing equipment, and generating reports in manufacturing facilities.
 Used by production teams to monitor daily operations.
-- Streamlined production tracking for 500+ daily operations
+- Streamlined production tracking for daily operations
 - Reduced report generation time from hours to minutes
 - Implemented role-based access for different user levels
-- Integrated with Enterprise Serverless Platform for automated quotation to billing workflow
-- Connected with Modern Web Application for real-time delivery tracking and 3D visualization

 ### E-commerce Integration Platform
-**Role**: API Developer | **Tech**: C# .NET, REST APIs **What it does**: Built a middleware system that connects online stores with payment processors, shipping companies, and social media platforms.
+**Role**: API Developer | **Tech**: C# .NET, REST APIs

+**What it does**: Built a middleware system that connects online stores with payment processors, shipping companies, and social media platforms.
 Handles order processing, payment verification, and shipment tracking automatically.
-- Processed over $1M in transactions with zero security incidents
-- Automated 95% of order fulfillment processes
 - Integrated with major social media platforms for customer service

 ### Educational Electrical Engineering Tool
-**Role**: Software Developer | **Tech**: C# Windows Forms **What it does**: Created an interactive learning application that helps engineering students understand electrical power systems through visual simulations and real-time feedback.
+**Role**: Software Developer | **Tech**: C# Windows Forms

+**What it does**: Created an interactive learning application that helps engineering students understand electrical power systems through visual simulations and real-time feedback.
-- Used by 200+ engineering students across multiple universities
 - Improved learning outcomes with hands-on simulation
 - Simplified complex electrical concepts through visual representation

 ### Government Electronic Visa System
-**Role**: Senior Software Developer | **Tech**: .NET, C#, SQL Server, Oracle **What it does**: Developed a comprehensive electronic visa application system and backoffice management system for embassies and consular services.
+**Role**: Senior Software Developer | **Tech**: .NET, C#, SQL Server, Oracle

+**What it does**: Developed a comprehensive electronic visa application system and backoffice management system for embassies and consular services.
 Includes document distribution, certificate management, and identity verification capabilities.
 - Streamlined visa processing for government embassies
 - Implemented secure document distribution and certificate systems